 The MedTech Conference offers a multitude of sessions examining the latest technological, policy and regulatory developments in digital health.

-Below are just a few of the Digital Health sessions offered this year at The MedTech Conference.
+Below are just a few of the Digital Health sessions that were offered at The MedTech Conference in 2019

 FDA’s New Approaches to Software Regulation: Pre-Certification and Artificial Intelligence

 Advances in software and data technologies have forced the FDA to reimagine its approach to regulating these products.
-This panel will explore the Agency’s current plan to restructure its software regulations through its pre-certification pilot program and the Agency’s proposal to regulate artificial intelligence.
-Panelists will offer insights into how companies developing medical software are positioning themselves to take advantage of these proposals and other regulatory challenges they face.
+This panel explored the Agency’s plan to restructure its software regulations through its pre-certification pilot program and the Agency’s proposal to regulate artificial intelligence.
+Panelists offered insights into how companies developing medical software can position themselves to take advantage of these proposals and other regulatory challenges they face.

 Diverse Perspectives on Developing and Deploying Digital Technologies

 The advent of technologies which use digital platforms and artificial intelligence has the potential to significantly impact the health outcomes of patients and to change the way that health care is delivered.
-This session will explore the various considerations that should be factored into the development and use of these types of technologies.
-Experts will discuss the process for developing and positioning these devices, data protection
+This session explored the various considerations that should be factored into the development and use of these types of technologies.
+Experts discussed the process for developing and positioning these devices, data protection

 Beyond Silos: Fusing Digital Across the Enterprise